FinnTheHero/Iliauni-programming-club/src/content/blog/bomb-lab.md

 7. `Secret Phase`, Look closely at the assembly dump.
 Dr. Evil must've left some hidden things there... or so they say...

 ---
+# Common issues
+1. `permision denied`: This means that your executable doesnt have permission to execute.
+To give it permissions run:
+    ```bash
+    chmod +x bomb
+    ```

+## WSL related issues
+1. GDB doesnt come with wsl on default and you need to install it on your own.
+However, standard GDB might have problems when setting up Breakpoints.
+If you encounter this you might want to delete GDB, download source code for GDB and compile it.
+Easier way is to add ubuntu support teams version of GDB (remove existing GDB first):
+    ```bash
+    sudo add-apt-repository ppa:ubuntu-support-team/gdb
+    sudo apt update
+    ```
+    if GDB is not isntalled after this just run:
+    ```bash
+    sudo apt install gdb
+    ```

+2. Not being able to install GDB.
+You might wanna update your system first:
+    ```bash
+    sudo apt update
+    sudo apt upgrade
+    ```
+---

 # CheatSheet
 > GDB related